 While it may be tempting to install as many cabinets as possible to increase storage space, doing so may make it difficult to meet ADA standards.
 No matter where you install new lab cabinets, they must be situated in a way that allows enough clearance for someone in a wheelchair.
 Whether the cabinet is open or closed, a disabled individual should to be able to maneuver around it.

 You need to allow at least 40” for a wheelchair to pass through an area.
 This means any cabinets that are installed across from each other should allow at least this much space.
 If you don’t, a wheelchair user will find it difficult to turn around.
 It also creates a fire hazard.
+Check our custom laboratory tables.

 Buy Lab Cabinets from a Well-Known Company